Meliphant/InventoryApp_Udacity_Project/README.md

 # InventoryApp_Udacity_Project
-This app is a part of Udacity Nandegree program.
+This app is a part of Udacity Nanodegree program.

-App shows basic commands for working with Data Base and SQLite, the app's work result printed in Logs.
+App shows basic commands for working with Data Base and SQLite, the app's work result is printed in Logs.